z3896823/PanelList/README.md

 # PanelList

-PanelList is a simple library for displayin data.
+PanelList is a simple library for displaying data.
 It makes it possible to display massive data on a limited screen, just like what you see in Microsoft Excel.

 It could be used to show hotel reservation data (like the demo below), stock data and etc.